binomfx/UNISX-Project/UMIP-uSPAC5-perpetual.md

 |volume|  Returns the volume of the given stock ticker.|

 #### 3. Evaluate index value
 3.1.
-Sum up quotes of all 5 SPAC shares.<br>
+Sum up weighted quotes of all 5 SPAC shares.
+Weighted quote is a share quote multiplied by corresponding weihgt from SPAC5.JSON file.<br>
 3.2.
 Divide result by 5 (number of shares).<br>
 3.3.
 Multiply result by K (correction factor).